CodePushGo/website/src/content/blog/en/how-to-add-dependencies-in-capacitor-plugins.md

 ### About CodePushGo

-CodePushGo is a live update platform designed for Capacitor plugins and apps.
+CodePushGo is a live update platform designed for React Native plugins and apps.
 With over 23.5 million updates delivered across 750 production apps [\[1\]](https://capgo.app/), CodePushGo allows developers to push updates for dependencies and code instantly - no app store review required.
 Updates are secured with end-to-end encryption and meet both Apple and Android compliance standards.

 ### CodePushGo Update Features